A split image comparing a physical paper check with a digital eCheck on a computer screen

 Late Payments

-Using a paper check increases the risk of late payments significantly.
-It takes a lot of time to go through all the steps of paying with a paper check manually.
-Additionally, paper-based AP processes slow the process even further.
+Using a paper check significantly increases the risk of late payments.
+It takes a considerable amount of time to manually process all the steps of paying with a paper check.
+Additionally, paper-based AP processes further slow down the process.
 Not to mention the amount of time you’ll sit there waiting to mail the check.

 Benefits of Using E-checks